TwidgeVR/vagabot/README.md

 ```

 Once configured, start the bot going with:

 `npm start`

 The bot spits a lot of data into the console currently.
-If you wish to capture this for later perusal, and you're using linux (why wouldn't you be?!), you can pipe the poutput to a logfile
+If you wish to capture this for later perusal, and you're using linux (why wouldn't you be?!), you can pipe the poutput to a logfile:

 `npm start 2>&1 >> vagabot.log`